Judy Chicago: Teaching career

 The art created in the Feminist Art Program and Womanhouse introduced perspectives and content about women's lives that had been taboo topics in society, including the art world.
 In 1970 Chicago developed the Feminist Art Program at California State University, Fresno, and has implemented other teaching projects that conclude with an art exhibition by students such as Womanhouse with Miriam Schapiro at CalArts, and SINsation in 1999 at Indiana University, From Theory to Practice: A Journey of Discovery at Duke University in 2000, At Home: A Kentucky Project with Judy Chicago and Donald Woodman at Western Kentucky University in 2002, Envisioning the Future at California Polytechnic State University and Pomona Arts Colony in 2004, and Evoke/Invoke/Provoke at Vanderbilt University in 2005.
 Several students involved in Judy Chicago's teaching projects established successful careers as artists, including Suzanne Lacy, Faith Wilding, and Nancy Youdelman.

 In the early 2000s Chicago organized her teaching style into three parts: preparation, process, and art-making.
 Each has a specific purpose and is crucial.
 During the preparation phase, students identify a deep personal concern and then research that issue.
 In the process phase, students gather together in a group to discuss the materials they plan on using and the content of their work.
 Finally, in the art-making phase, students find materials, sketch, critique, and produce art.

+In 2022, Judy Chicago and Donald Woodman returned to education after 50 years since Womanhouse's debut.
+Wo/Manhouse 2022, located in Belen, New Mexico, featured 19 New Mexico-based artists exploring gender roles, identity, family, labor, and more through site-specific artworks in a 1950s-style house.
+The project was facilitated by original Womanhouse participant Nancy Youdelman.